monojit18/AKS-Arc/README-DataController.md

 #### Deploy Applications onto AKS cluster

-We will now configure the AKS cluster and deploy few additional resources to make the deployment work seamlessly for both Function App and Logic App and thus for the entire end-to-end flow
+We will now configure the AKS cluster and deploy few additional resources to make the deployment work seamlessly for both Function App and Logic App and thus for the entire end-to-end flow.

 > [!TIP]
 >